Vegan Gravy | Just Like the Original

 • Red onions → White onions

-• Rapeseed oil → Another neutral oil
+• Rapeseed oil → Other neutral oil

-• Vegetable stock → Salted water
+• Vegetable broth → Salted water

-• Red wine → Vegetable stock
+• Red wine → Vegetable broth

 ZUTATEN